Akbar Nawas: Global Cebu

 In May 2017, it was reported that Nawas joined Global Cebu, one of the top football clubs in the Philippines, who participated in the inaugural season of the national professional Philippines Football League, Nawas became the technical consultant and later on was offered the post of a head coach, the first Singaporean coach to handle a football team from the Philippines.

-Global Cebu made history as the first Philippines football club to reach the finals of the 2017 Singapore Cup in which they draw 2–2 but lost on penalties shoot out.
+Led by Nawas, Global Cebu made history as the first Philippines football club to reach the finals of the Singapore Cup.
+This is also a second successive Cup final for Nawas.
+In the 2017 Singapore Cup finals, they drew 2–2 but lost on penalties shoot out.
 He then helped the club in their 2017 AFC Cup group stage campaign with club like Johor Darul Ta'zim, Boeung Ket Angkor and Magwe.
 The club manage to get 5 wins and 1 lost in the group and ended up as group leaders which see them face against Home United in the Zonal semi-finals but they lost 5–4 on aggregate.

 Chennai City

 In March 2018, he joined I-League side Chennai City as head coach.
 Nawas, who was the former technical consultant of the club, takes over as the head coach from V.Soundararajan after the team had finished a disappointing eighth position in the 2017–18 I-League.
 In his first full season, he helped Chennai City overcome all odds to win the 2018–19 I-League season.
+Akbar was named the best coach at the I-League awards on 20 March 2019.
 He gained lots of praise and recognition for his work with the team, and his contract was renewed for the 2019–20 season.
 On 26 October 2020, Nawas parted ways with the club by mutual consent in which countrymen, Satyasagara took over the helms.